Road Safety Data

 While the elimination of deaths and serious injuries are the ultimate measures of success, there also exist many intermediate measures that are essential for tracking progress.
 Such measures are detailed below and include alcohol-related driving prohibitions, associated administrative reviews and general use of alcohol and drugs by drivers in British Columbia.
 The number of these measures will grow over time and some of these larger data sets will be posted on the government’s Open Data Website.

-This report presents the preliminary count of fatal victims of motor vehicle crashes in British Columbia for the period 2007 to 2016.
-The information is compiled by British Columbia’s Traffic Accident System which logs all traffic collisions reported in the Province (police reports and self reports).
-The fatality data presented in this report is based on a reconciliation of police data, coroner’s data and RCMP data.
+This report presents the preliminary count of fatal victims of motor vehicle crashes in British Columbia for the period 2008 to 2017.
+The information is compiled by British Columbia’s Traffic Accident System, which logs all traffic collisions reported in the Province (police reports and self reports).
+The fatality data presented in this report is based on a reconciliation of police, coroner’s and RCMP data.

-Fatality data is used by the Province to evaluate its road safety initiatives and identify possible future action.
-The data is also used by police agencies and stakeholders to inform enforcement strategies and awareness campaigns.
+The Province uses fatality data to evaluate its road safety initiatives and identify possible future action.
+As well, police agencies and stakeholders use the data to inform enforcement strategies and awareness campaigns.

 You may view previous Motor Vehicle Fatalities in British Columbia Reports here.

 In September 2010, the B.C. government introduced the Immediate Roadside Prohibition (IRP) program – with the goal of reducing impaired driving fatalities in our province by 35% by the fall of 2013.
 Government has been tracking the number of alcohol-related fatalities since the 2010 legislation, compared to historical data and reporting out on the preliminary findings.

 British Columbia Alcohol Driving Prohibitions – Monthly data